ggranzow/test/capstone_weather/README.md

 `edm shell -e cm`

-Next you should use `cd` to change directory to the directory where this `readme.md` file (and the `project.rst` file) is found (`class_materials/capstone_project`).
+Next you should use `cd` to change directory to the `capstone_weather` directory in your local copy of the `class-materials` repository (where this `README.md` file and the `project.rst` file are found).

 ## Creating the `instructions.html` file

-The three steps in the numbered list above can be accomplished by executing the following (on windows use a backslashes instead of a forward slashes):
+The three steps in the numbered list above can be accomplished by executing the following (on windows use backslashes instead of forward slashes):

     rst2html project.rst build/project.html
     python hidetips.py
-    mv build/instructions.html exercises/capstone_weather/
+    mv build/instructions.html ../exercises/capstone_weather/

 ## A note about images